Pence backs Hong Kong protests in China speech, slams NBA and Nike

 The United States launched a trade war with China 15 months ago, alleging unfair trading practices such as theft of U.S. intellectual property and generous industrial subsidies at the expense of foreign competitors.

-Fears of antagonizing Beijing prompted the White House in June to postpone a major speech by Pence on China ahead of a meeting between the leaders aimed at getting trade talks back on track.
+Fears of antagonizing Beijing had prompted the White House to postpone Pence’s speech, which was originally scheduled for June, ahead of a meeting Trump and Xi aimed at getting trade talks back on track.

-Many China watchers had expected Pence to tread lightly on sensitive topics at his Wilson Center speech Thursday, in sharp contrast to his bombastic tone in his first major China policy address a year ago at the Hudson Institute.
+Many China watchers had expected Pence to tread lightly on sensitive topics on Thursday, in sharp contrast to the bombastic tone of his first major China policy address a year ago.
 But some saw signs of a rapprochement as well.

 “In contrast to the Hudson Institute speech of October 2018, the Vice President’s equally hard-hitting Wilson speech offered the beginnings of a positive vision for U.S.-China relations,” said Robert Daly of the Kissinger Institute on China.

-Pence said the United States is “not seeking to contain China’s development.”
+Pence said the United States was “not seeking to contain China’s development.”
 “We want a constructive relationship with China’s leaders,” he said, calling on Beijing to “seize this unique moment in history to start anew by ending the trade practices that have taken advantage of the American people for far too long.”

-Reporting by Alexandra Alper; Additional reporting by David Lawder and David Brunnstrom in Washington and Daniel Trotta and Melissa Fares in New York; Editing by Alistair Bell
+Reporting by Alexandra Alper, David Lawder and David Brunnstrom in Washington and Daniel Trotta and Melissa Fares in New York; Editing by Alistair Bell